-- A. Applicants For Law Enforcement Officer Position - This written directive recognizes that drug testing is an important component of a pre-employment background investigation.
+- A. Applicants for Law Enforcement Officer Position - 1.
+This written directive recognizes that drug testing is an important component of a pre-employment background investigation.
 Thus, prospective employees shall be drug tested as a condition of employment.
-The policy requires law enforcement agencies engaged in the hiring process to drug test prospective employees at any point during the preemployment process. - In addition, applicants for employment may be tested as many times as the law enforcement agency deems necessary to ensure that the applicants are not engaged in the illegal use of drugs.
+The policy requires law enforcement agencies engaged in the hiring process to drug test prospective employees at any point during the pre-employment process. - 2.
+In addition, applicants for employment may be tested as many times as the law enforcement agency deems necessary to ensure that the applicants are not engaged in the illegal use of drugs.
 For example, applicants who have been drug tested as part of the application process may be tested again if a significant amount of time has elapsed since the previous step in the employment process. - 3.
 During the pre-employment process, the agency must ensure that it complies with the provisions of the Americans with Disabilities Act (ADA) by refraining from making any medical inquiries.
-Therefore, the medication information form should not be used at the applicant stage, unless a positive test result requires an explanation by the prospective employee.

-B. Law Enforcement Trainees

-- Individuals hired as law enforcement officers who are required to attend and successfully complete a mandatory basic training course approved by the Police Training Commission are subject to drug testing during their attendance at a police academy.
+Therefore, the medication information form should not be used at the applicant stage, unless a positive test result requires an explanation by the prospective employee. - B. Law Enforcement Trainees - 1.
+Individuals hired as law enforcement officers who are required to attend and successfully complete a mandatory basic training course approved by the Police Training Commission are subject to drug testing during their attendance at a police academy.
 Trainees will be required to submit one or more urine specimens for testing while they attend a mandatory basic training course.
 The drug testing of law enforcement trainees will be conducted by the police academy staff under rules and regulations adopted by the Police Training Commission. - 2.
-Individual trainees shall also be required to submit a urine specimen for testing when there exists reasonable suspicion to believe that the trainee is illegally using drugs.
+Individual trainees shall also be required to submit a urine specimen for testing when there exists reasonable suspicion to believe that the trainee is illegally using drugs or is under the influence of a controlled dangerous substance or cannabis during work/training hours.
 A trainee shall be ordered to submit to a drug test based on reasonable suspicion only with the approval of the county prosecutor, the chief executive officer of the trainee's agency, or the academy director.